Sean Carroll, California Institute of Technology

 In the face of these apparent fine-tunings, we have several possible options:

-The parameters are not chosen randomly, but designed that way
+- The parameters are not chosen randomly, but designed that way by a deity.

 Generally, not nearly enough credence is given to option #1 in this list.
 We know very little about the conditions under which complexity, and intelligent life in particular, can possibly form.
 If, for example, we were handed the Standard Model of particle physics but had no actual knowledge of the real world, it would be very difficult to derive the periodic table of the elements, much less the atoms and molecules on which Earth-based life depends.
 Life may be very fragile, but for all we know it may be ubiquitous (in parameter space); we have a great deal of trouble even defining “life” or for that matter “complexity,” not to mention “intelligence.”
 At the least, the tentative nature of our current understanding of these issues should make us reluctant to draw grand conclusions about the nature of reality from the fact that our universe allows for the existence of life.